-can.util.load_file_config(path=None, section=None)
+can.util.load\file\config(path=None, section='default')

 Loads configuration from file with following content:

 '''

 [default]

 interface = socketcan

 channel = can0

 '''

 - path path to config file.
 If not specified, several sensible default locations are tried depending on platform. - section name of the section to read configuration from.